 You're probably drinking coffee at the wrong time

-We've recently dived into the best time to drink coffee, and science has a lot to say about it.
-Our bodies operate on a natural circadian rhythm — telling us when to go to sleep, when to wake up, in addition to when we hit our deepest sleep, when we have our fastest reaction time, and more.
+We've recently delved into the best time to drink coffee, and science has a lot to say about it.
+Our bodies operate on a natural circadian rhythm—telling us when to go to sleep, when to wake up, in addition to when we hit our deepest sleep, when we have our fastest reaction time and more.

 Because of our circadian rhythms, the peak production of cortisol in our bodies is between 8 and 9 a.m. (under normal circumstances).
 That time frame happens to clash with when we're taking our first sips of coffee.

 This clash means that we're over-caffeinating when our bodies are already naturally doing it for us.
 This usually results in a higher tolerance to caffeine and quicker caffeine crashes, which we can all agree are the worst.